 More examples were raised throughout our process for creating this Climate Action Plan; indeed, every choice has potential benefits and burdens, including their effects on frontline individuals and communities.
 Overall, our purpose in crafting this initial plan has been to address the overriding, existential problem confronting us now: global GHG emissions must decline, rapidly and permanently, if we are to avoid the worst effects of climate change and maintain a livable planet for future generations.
 The speed with which Vermont and the rest of the world must transform calls for us to utilize existing technology wherever possible.
 That is why throughout this Climate Action Plan we recommend transformation away from fossil fuel sources of energy, while recognizing that there are burdens and impacts associated with these choices that should be recognized.
 While these impacts should also be mitigated where feasible, the imperative of reducing GHG emissions must be paramount.

+Climate Action Plan Progress Assessment and Implementation